montehurd/FontToSvgsToFont/README.md

 The purpose of this repo is to make it easy to convert a ttf font into a folder of svgs which can be edited/added/removed and then re-imported into the font.

-Because Svgs don't have awareness of font specific settings such as baseline offset, em size, glyph character mapping etc, the svgs extracted from the font are named in such a way to preserve this info.
+Because Svgs don't have awareness of font specific settings such as glyph character mapping, the svgs extracted from the font are named in such a way to preserve this info.
 A file called font.json is also made to preserve some of the non-glyph settings from the font.
 In this way the extraction step is made reversible.

 Two scripts automate the Font to Svg and Svg to Font conversion: